Press release

 Background

-In 2019, the Conference of the Parties to the Basel Convention, which regulates the transboundary movement of hazardous waste, adopted a revised bill to include the import and export of unclean waste plastic.
-Exporting plastics has become difficult, and the need for material circulation through domestic recycling is increasing.
-Only about 9% *1 of the plastics produced in the world so far have been recycled. t).
-Among them, thermal recycling (energy recovery) by incineration, which is not recognized as recycling in Europe and the United States, accounts for about 70% (5.13 million tons) of effectively used plastics, and households and businesses do not separate waste.
-However, a large amount of waste plastic is incinerated *2.
-In the "Plastic material circulation Strategy," the Japanese government is promoting mechanical recycling that reuses waste plastics as raw materials, and has set a goal of "doubling" the recycling of plastics by 2030.
-Compared to mechanical recycling, material recycling reduces resource consumption because it does not incinerate waste plastic.
-Compared to recycling methods and energy recovery, mechanical recycling has the lowest reduction effect, and is reported to be approximately 2.3 times more efficient than energy recovery through power generation and incineration *3.
-In June 2021, the “Bill for Promotion of material circulation Related to Plastics” was passed, promoting the charging of specific plastic products and the sorted collection and recycling by municipalities and waste disposal companies.
-Therefore, there is a need to improve the quality and quantity of plastic resource recycling.
+In 2019, the Conference of the Parties to the Basel Convention, which regulates the transboundary movement of hazardous waste, adopted an amendment to the treaty that would include the import and export of contaminated waste plastic.
+This has made it difficult to export waste plastic overseas, increasing the need for material circulation through domestic recycling and other means.
+Only approximately 9% of all plastic produced worldwide has been recycled. *1 In Japan, approximately 85% (7.26 million tons) of waste plastic was effectively reused in 2019.
+Thermal recycling (energy recovery) through incineration, which is not recognized as recycling in Europe or the United States, accounts for approximately 70% (5.13 million tons) of effectively reused plastic.
+Even if households and businesses separate their waste, much of the waste plastic is incinerated. *2 In its "Plastic material circulation Strategy," the Japanese government promotes mechanical recycling, which reuses waste plastic as raw materials, and aims to "double" the amount of recycled plastic by 2030. mechanical recycling reduces resource consumption compared to thermal recycling because waste plastic is not incinerated.
+According to the Plastic Waste Management Institute, material recycling has the lowest CO2 emissions of various methods for effectively utilizing waste mechanical recycling compared to other recycling methods and energy recovery, and its reduction effect is approximately 2.3 times greater than energy recovery through incineration for power generation. *3 Furthermore, the "Act on Promotion of material circulation Related to Plastics" was passed in June 2021, which will require fees to be charged for certain plastic products and promote separate collection and remanufacturing by municipalities and waste generators, thereby calling for improvements in the quality and quantity of plastic resource recycling.

 * 1 Geyer, R., Jambeck, JR, & Law, KL (2017).
 Production, use, and fate of all plastics ever made

-* 2 "2019 State of Production, Disposal, Recycling and Processing of Plastic Products" by Japan Plastic Recycling Association
+* 2 "2019 Status of Production, Disposal, Recycling, and Treatment of Plastic Products" by the Plastic Waste Management Institute

-Premise: Refer to the figures for "plastic containers and packaging discharged from general households," which are assumed to be similar to the waste plastics targeted by this initiative.
-Refer to the power generation efficiency of 12.8% for thermal recycling (mechanical recycling generation incineration) and the comparison of CO 2 emissions between resin pallets and recycled material pallets for material recycling.
+Assumptions: Refer to the figures for "plastic containers and packaging discarded from ordinary households," which is assumed to be similar to the target plastic waste of this initiative.
+For thermal recycling (incineration to generate power), the power generation efficiency is 12.8%, and mechanical recycling, refer to the comparison of CO2 emissions from plastic pallets and recycled material pallets.

 Overview